gtm-templates-anto-hed/ga-cookie-expire/README.md

 Currently a Google Analytics cookie is set for 24 months.
 Google doesn't allow to modify the life of the cookie natively yet.

-Select the duration to set a time in seconds to use in Google Analytics tags / settings.
+Select the duration to set a time in seconds to use in Google Analytics tags / setting fields to set.

-This variable helps you set a cookie duration when you set cookieExpire in the Set field without need to convert in second.
+This variable helps you easily to set a cookie duration when you set cookieExpire without need to convert in second manually.